KxSystems/embedPy/README.md

 Foreign objects can be stored in variables just like any other q datatype, or as part of tables, dictionary or lists.

 **NB** Foreign object types cannot be serialized by kdb+ and sent over IPC: they live in the embedded Python memory space.
-If you need to pass these objects to other processes over IPC, then you must convert them to q, possibly after choosing some serialization of them in Python.
+If you need to pass these objects to other processes over IPC, then you must first convert them to q.

 ### Evaluating code